HTTP-APIs/http-apis.github.io/00-Home.md

 hydrus is a set of **Python** based tools for easier and efficient creation of Hypermedia driven REST-APIs. hydrus utilises the power of [Linked Data](https://en.wikipedia.org/wiki/Linked_data) to create a powerful REST APIs to serve data. hydrus uses the [Hydra(W3C)](http://www.hydra-cg.com/) standard for creation and documentation of it's APIs.

+**Hydra smart client** (`python-hydra-agent`) is a Python implementation of a client based on the Hydra Community Group specifications.
+It can navigate a network of hydrus servers autonomously by reading their API documentation.
+It is a generic client in the sense that can query and retrieve data from any Hydra-aware server (like hydrus).

 Table of contents
 -------------
 * [Features](#features)